ShabazShafeeque/s-p500-financial-dashboard/README.md

 ## Insights

 - The total market cap is 25 Trillion Dollars
-- CenturyLink Inc provides the highest dividend yiled with 12.66%
+- CenturyLink Inc offers the highest dividend yield, making it an attractive option for income-focused investors.
-- The IT and Consumer Staples have a high average of EBITDA.
+- The IT and Consumer Staples have a high average of EBITDA, showcasing their high profitablility,
 - Ford, GM and Navient are good undevalued picks
 - CenturyLink Inc is the highest recommended from my analysis as it is undervalued and has a high dividend yield.